pxheim/zettelkasten/next-action-list-should-only-contain-actions-that-can-be-taken.md

 Keep a next-actions list where you keep everything that has an action that can be taken right now.
+A next action _must_ be the next physical action you can take.
+E.g. a poorly defined next-action might be to clean the garden shed, whereas the actual next physical action should be something like "drive the bags of trash to IVAR".